Application Requirements

 Transcript

-LSAT, GRE, or GMAT Score
+LSAT, GRE, or GMAT (or GMAT Focus) Score

 Letter of Recommendation

-Georgetown Law requires only one letter of recommendation, but additional letters or evaluations are welcome.
+Georgetown Law requires only one letter of recommendation, but additional letters are welcome.
 If at all possible, the letter of recommendation should come from a professor who is able to speak to your academic work.

 Personal Statement